changkun/AugmentedTouch/README.md

-# MotionTouch - Potential Behavior when Touch
+# MotionTouch - Potential Device Behaviour

 This repository contains source code and all the research documentation for my implementation of touch with sensor data on mobile devices.